tongtongtot/scperb-tutorial/paper/spaperb_methods.md

 #  Statistics and Reproduction

 In ScPerb, we evaluated the performance of our model under a fixed seed of 42 by using the square of the $r_-value$, which is calculated by the $scipy.stats.linregress$ function.
 This metric measures the correlation between the generated images and the ground truth data.
-We computed the $r_-square$ values for both the mean and variance of all genes and the top 100 Differentially Expressed Genes (DEGs).
+We computed the $r_-square$ values for all genes' mean and variance and the top 100 Differentially Expressed Genes (DEGs).

 To understand the model’s results visually, we created scatter plots comparing the generated images to the corresponding ground truth data.
 This graph allowed us to observe how well the model's predictions aligned with the actual values.